fyrejet/fyrejet/README.md

 Unfortunately, that comes at a cost.
 While Express brings the speed of development, its performance is just okay-ish.
 Other frameworks either provide different APIs, are incompatible with Express middlewares or provide less functionality.
 For instance, Restana, a great API-oriented framework by jkybernees provides incredible performance, but only a subset of Express APIs, making it not suitable as an Express replacement.

 Fyrejet does not strive to be the fastest framework.
 However, Fyrejet seeks to be faster than Express, while providing most of the original Express API.
-In fact, Fyrejet uses slightly modified<a name="footnote1">[1]</a> Express automated unit tests to verify the codebase.
+In fact, Fyrejet uses slightly modified<sup>[1](#footnote1)</sup> Express automated unit tests to verify the codebase.
 Additionally, Fyrejet is flexible enough to offer you additional abilities to increase your route performance, such as disabling Express API for certain routes or for the whole project.
 You choose.

-[[1]](#footnote1) - 35 tests removed, because they are irrelevant, ~6 tests modified to test a replacement API instead.
+<a name="footnote1">[1]</a>: 35 tests removed, because they are irrelevant, ~6 tests modified to test a replacement API instead.
 1100 out of 1135 Express tests are used.